jzheng20/SOLID/content/authors/KevinKung/_index.md

 ---
 # Display name
-title: Jingjing Zheng
+title: Kevin Kung

 # Full name (for SEO)
-first_name: Jingjing
+first_name: Kevin
-last_name: Zheng
+last_name: Kung

 # Username (this should match the folder name)
 authors:
-  - JingjingZheng
+  - KevinKung

 # Is this the primary user of the site?
 superuser: false